-Education and Skills Funding Agency (ESFA) - agency accountable for funding education and skills for children, young people, and adults.
-The DfE- Department for England will take on the full responsibility once the ESFA is disbanded in March 25.
+Department for Education (DfE) - agency accountable for funding education and skills for children, young people, and adults.
+The DfE- Department for England has taken on the full responsiblity as the ESFA has been disbanded in March 25.

 End Point Assessment (EPA) - rigorous, robust, and independent assessment undertaken by an apprentice at the end of training to test that the apprentice can perform in the occupation they have been trained in and can demonstrate the duties, and knowledge, skills, and behaviours set out in the occupational standard.